antopiaz/vol-viz/README.rst

-This is a volume visualization project to help shoppers visualize the volume their items can hold.
+This is a volume visualization project to help shoppers visualize the volume of their items.